How to Document Noise for Your Landlord

 The Key Principle

-The difference between a complaint that gets ignored and one that gets results is evidence.
-Every noise event you document with real measurements strengthens your case.
-Tools like SilentProof make this easy by automating the capture of decibel levels, timestamps, and GPS data into a single evidence pack you can hand to your landlord or attach to a 311 report.
+The difference between a complaint that gets ignored and one that gets reviewed is documentation quality.
+Every noise event you log with timing, level, and context makes the pattern easier to understand.
+Tools like SilentProof help organize decibel readings, timestamps, location details, and incident notes into a single PDF report you can send to your landlord or attach to a 311 report.

 Start documenting tonight.
-The sooner you build your evidence log, the sooner you can get results.
+The sooner you build a consistent incident log, the easier it is to show the pattern clearly.

 Helpful Next Steps